tdwg/dwc/docs/examples/verbatimLabel.md

 > Insect Collection
 > 456782

-With comment `verbatimLabel derived from human transcription` added in occurrenceRemarks.
+With comment `verbatimLabel derived from human transcription` added in dwc:occurrenceRemarks.

 ## Example 2

-When using Optical Character Recognition (OCR) techniques against an herbarium sheet, the verbatimLabel would contain:
+When using Optical Character Recognition (OCR) techniques against an herbarium sheet, the dwc:verbatimLabel would contain:

 > 0 1 2 3 4 5 6 7 8 9 10
 > cm	copyright reserved